mohdwaseem27/outdoor-navigation/README.md

 ##### `roslaunch sk sk.launch`

-This will bringup the robot model with willowgarage world, robot will navigate through the willowgarage according to the goal given from rviz and plan the plan the path accordingly
+This will bringup the robot model with willowgarage world, robot will navigate through the willowgarage according to the goal given from rviz and plan the path accordingly

 ![gazebo](https://github.com/mohdwaseem27/outdoor-navigation/blob/master/docs/pic0.png)